guyfridge/Infra-Optimization/README.md

   }
 }
 ```
 6. Ensure that Compute Engine API and Kubernetes Engine API are enabled on your Google Cloud project.
-Also ensure a minimum of 1000Mb available space in your designated region for provisioning a six node cluster.
+Also ensure a minimum of 1000Gb available space in your designated region for provisioning a six node cluster.
 ```
 terraform init
 terraform plan
 terraform apply
 ```
-### Retrieve the access credentials for your gke cluster
-1. Install gke-gcloud-auth-plugin to configure your gke cluster with kubectl from the controller vm
-`gcloud components install gke-gcloud-auth-plugin`
-8. Connect to your GKE cluster from the master
-`gcloud container clusters get-credentials <your-project-name>-gke --region <region> --project <your-project-name>`
-9. Verify master-gke cluster connectivity
-`kubectl get nodes -o wide`

 ## Create a new user with permissions to create, list, get, update, and delete pods
+1. a.
+Go to your google cloud account
+   b. navigate to you project
+   c.
+Click 'IAM Admin' from main menu
+   d.
+Click the user associated with your master VM
+   e.
+Click 'Edit principal'
+   f.
+Change role to 'Kubernetes Engine Admin'
+   g.
+Click save
-1. Create a ClusterRole with permissions to create, list, get, update, and delete pods across all namespaces
+3. Go back to your VM.
+Create a ClusterRole YAML file that grants permissions to create, list, get, update, and delete pods across all namespaces
-`sudo vi pod-management-clusterRole.yaml`
+`vi pod-management-clusterRole.yaml`
 ```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole